jscroot/jscroot.github.io/README.md

-# Just Croot It | A Pure Blood VanillaJS Lightweight ES6+ Kit
+# Just Change it from and to the root | A Pure Blood VanillaJS Lightweight ES6+ Kit

 In the name of Javascript.
 Make Javascript Great Again.
 Don't worry if you're a beginner.
 It's just a Pure Blood Javascript with modern ES6+ Syntac.